leahfilkin-myob/RefactoringKata/things-we-value/technical/programming/polyglot.md

 ## Basics

 * Be comfortable in at least one strongly typed programming language used at MYOB (C#, Java, Scala)
-* Be comfortable in at least one dyanmic programming language used at MYOB (JavaScript, Ruby, Elixir)
+* Be comfortable in at least one dynamic programming language used at MYOB (JavaScript, Ruby, Elixir)

 Some of the languages we use at MYOB include: